Erebus disaster 1979

 - Look under Audio to find sound recordings, like Radio New Zealand journalist John Blumsky's Report from Erebus, given not long after the accident.

 This is one of the EPIC resources, a collection of reliable databases put together for New Zealand school students.
-You may need a password from your school or local library to access.
+You may need a password from your school or local library to access it.

-- Try searching for different keywords, like 'Erebus disaster', 'Erebus memorial' or 'Erebus investigation'.
+- Try searching for different keywords eg 'Erebus disaster', 'Erebus memorial' or 'Erebus investigation'.

 Tips: To get to the EPIC resources you will need a password from your school librarian first.
 Or you can chat with one of our AnyQuestions librarians between 1 and 6pm Monday to Friday and they will help you online.
 Some EPIC databases may also be available through your public library.